 - Much more!

 Our founding attorney, David Prelle Eron, is Wichita’s only Business Bankruptcy Specialist certified by the American Board of Certification (the only ABA approved entity for bankruptcy certification).
 The majority of David’s practice is devoted to business bankruptcy law, and he has appeared in more than 100 business bankruptcy cases.
-The bulk of Eron Law’s business bankruptcy practice is Chapter 11, which can be used by both companies and individuals.
+The bulk of Prelle Eron & Bailey’s business bankruptcy practice is Chapter 11, which can be used by both companies and individuals.
 Let us put our experience to work for you today!

 Farming, Ranching and Agricultural Bankruptcy